adnzaki/ss-paging/docs/tutorials/applying-features.md

 ```
 ::: info
 Note that `/all/all/none/none/null/` is additional part of the URL that used to filter data.
-You do not have to follow this URL pattern.
+You do not have to follow this URL pattern in your case.
 :::

 ## Rows Numbering
 In previous example, we get rows number from `index + 1`.
 It is good enough for most cases, but this method will not continue numbering on the next page, so the row number will back to 1 if we navigate to the next page.
 The good news is SSPaging provides built-in method to provide continous rows numbering.
-We can get access to this method by calling `paging.itemNumber(index)`.
-The only difference between Composition API and Pinia version is just the method type.
-In Composition API version, it is a regular method, while in Pinia version is a getter.
-Both have the same functionality and will automatically detect which is the right number for its index.<br/>
+We can get access to this method by calling `paging.itemNumber(index)`. <br/>
 Let's modify `DataTable.vue` to give it continous numbering:
 ```html
 <!-- DataTable.vue -->